MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - [X] Equations (although the equations in Obsidian are exactly the same as in Latex)
 - [X] Discard of text that is inside comments
 - [X] Bold font
+- [X] Removal of Obsidian Comments (not including comments from embedded notes)